• Finding An Invoice Factoring Broker

 How Other Factoring Brokers Do It

-It was interesting to see the various other comments appear that people added to the post.
-The development of which reminded me how random the process of finding a factoring company can be.
+It was interesting to see the various other comments that people added to the post.
+The development of this reminded me how random the process of finding a factoring company can be.

 Factoring Companies

 Then a person from a factoring company commented, suggesting a particular factoring broker.
-I may be being unfairly cynical, but I wondered what the criteria would be for that recommendation.
-Most probably that the broker refers to that factor.
-The broker then added that they had just "funded a business very similar to yours" and adding that they had "lots of experience helping businesses that raise interim applications".
-Well that bodes well, the idea that a broker has helped similar businesses is a positive.
-It occured to me that this was perhaps a warmer, alternative way of promoting the broker's business, rather than just describing the service.
+I may be being unfairly cynical, but I wondered what the criteria would be for that recommendation most probably that the broker refers to that factor.
+The broker then added that they had just "funded a business very similar to yours" and added that they had "lots of experience helping businesses that raise interim applications".
+Well, that bodes well, the idea that a broker has helped similar businesses is a positive.
+It occurred to me that this was perhaps a warmer, alternative way of promoting the broker's business, rather than just describing the service.

 The Pitfalls

 Another broker then commented, saying that they had experienced "both sides of the fence" and hence "knew the pitfalls".
 I presume this means having used factoring as a client and then introduced business as a broker.
-That seems a strong argument, however it only gives you experience of having used one (or possibly) a couple of factors - and most brokers have worked for at least a few different factors.
-Fear is always a strong motivator, and the ideas that there are pitfalls is likely to be compelling.
-In reality there are some pitfalls to avoid, so this kind of broker support will be invaluable.
+That seems a strong argument, however, it only gives you the experience of having used one (or possibly) a couple of factors - and most brokers have worked for at least a few different factors.
+Fear is always a strong motivator, and the idea that there are pitfalls is likely to be compelling.
+In reality, there are some pitfalls to avoid, so this kind of broker support will be invaluable.

 A Recruitment Company's Perspective